whitesnowx/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the sort mechanism behaves at each step.

-Step 1.
-The user enters **“sort n/”** to sort the list by their name.
+1. The user enters **“sort n/”** to sort the list by their name.

-Step 2.
-The `LogicManager` takes this command text and calls `StaffBookParser.parseCommand("sort n/")` and identifies the sort command.
+2. The `LogicManager` takes this command text and calls `StaffBookParser.parseCommand("sort n/")` and identifies the sort command.
 It then creates a new instance of `SortCommandParser` to `parse(“n/”)` on the attribute.

-Step 3. `SortCommandParser.parse(“n/”)` then constructs a SortCommand with the appropriate attribute comparator, `NameComparator`.
+3. `SortCommandParser.parse(“n/”)` then constructs a SortCommand with the appropriate attribute comparator, `NameComparator`.

-Step 4.
-The `SortCommand` is returned to Logic manager which calls on its `execute()` to return a `CommandResult()`.
+4. The `SortCommand` is returned to Logic manager which calls on its `execute()` to return a `CommandResult()`.
 During its execution, `ModelManager.updateSortedPersonList(NameComparator)` is invoked which updates the model to show the list of persons being sorted by name.

 The sequence diagram for executing a **"sort n/"** is shown below: